zheavyOfficial/BitCraft-Calculator/README.md

 ## Changelog

+### Version 1.0.3 - 30-09-2025
+- Updated header with new logo and refined layout, and implemented footer
+- Added website favicon
+- Improved dark mode for a more minimal look

 ### Version 1.0.2 - 29-09-2025
 - Major effort calculator overhaul with crafting/gathering modes
 - Added Job Tier system with stamina drain multipliers (T1-T10)